 National Equity Project Newsletter — NEP’s Newsletter regularly lists helpful resources for equitable practices in education, articles related to current events in the community, as well as information about their training programs and institutes.

 8BlackHands–“Deep in the heart of public school education wars rage on, and a few warriors come to fight for the students and families who have waited too long for justice delayed and denied.
 Yet there is one small band of freedom fighters bringing sanity to the village.
 Anyone who threatens the education of our 8 million Black children is likely to catch these eight black hands.”
-This podcast features the perspectives of Dr. Charles Cole III, Chris Stewart, Ray Ankrum, and Sharif El-Mekki on issues in education (and beyond) in Oakland.
+This podcast features the perspectives of Dr. Charles Cole III, Chris Stewart, Ray Ankrum, and Sharif El-Mekki on issues in education (and beyond).

 SoBEO Rants–A project of the State of Black Education Oakland (SBEO), this podcast series “delves into the minds of some of the most influential Black leaders in Oakland (and beyond).”
 Featured leaders include Dr. Charles Cole III, Selena Wilson, Marquis Evans, and Dr. Brian Stanley.
 SoBEO has also developed a narrative series to amplify the stories and experiences of leaders in Oakland’s Black Education community.